Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

 Since the HMNS injects the wind with mass fluxes that vary only slowly with time, the relative fraction $X_{\mathrm{He}}(t)$ of mass ending up as helium in the observationally relevant (cf. Sect.~\ref{sec:observed_helium_constraints}) velocity band $0.19\lesssim v/c\lesssim 0.3$ keeps growing continuously for the long-lived ($\tau_{\mathrm{BH}}> 10\,$ms) models, reaching values of 20--40\,$\%$ until abruptly saturating when the HMNS undergoes BH formation; see Fig.~\ref{fig:He_HMNS_time}.
 Given a sufficiently long HMNS lifetime, helium becomes the most abundant element (by mass) in the entire outflow.
 Clearly, all the long-lived models shown in Fig.~\ref{fig:He_HMNS_time} are immediately ruled out by the observational constraint $X_{\mathrm{He}}<0.05$ (cf.\ Sect.~\ref{sec:observed_helium_constraints}), while the short-lived models are compatible.
 Assuming that our set of models is representative concerning the behavior of $X_{\mathrm{He}}(t)$ (see discussion below), Fig.~\ref{fig:He_HMNS_time} implies that the observational constraint can only be fulfilled for relatively short lifetimes of

 In other words, the HMNS remnant in AT2017gfo must have collapsed within a few tens of milliseconds after the merger, because otherwise it would have blown out enough helium to be clearly observable in the kilonova spectra according to the P~Cygni analysis of Sect.~\ref{sec:observed_helium_constraints}.
 Importantly, given the rapid growth of $X_{\mathrm{He}}(t)$, even a less constraining bound, of say $X_{\mathrm{He}}<0.1$, would result in a strong lifetime constraint.
+Additionally, we note the helium-enriched models also display typical electron densities in the range $2.5\times10^{7}$\,cm$^{-3}-2\times 10^{8}$\,cm$^{-3}$ at 4.4 days, across grid cells in the polar ejecta at the velocities of interest (see App.\,\ref{sec:electron-density}), which motivates the observability of helium under the specific radiative transfer conditions of the hydrodynamical simulations.

 We note in passing that the large angular anisotropy created by the polar neutrino winds would also be at odds with the quasi-spherical geometry suggested by the observed spectral features in AT2017gfo (cf. for instance the P~Cygni features and discussions in \citep{Sneppen2023,Sneppen2024}, but see also \citep{Collins2023}).